-Proper disposal of unused and unwanted medications is a problem.
+The proper disposal of unused medications is a problem.
 Medications flushed down the drain are a problem for the water treatment system and the environment.
-Unused medications sitting in medicine cabinets, especially unlocked medicine cabinets, are a community safety problem because too often family members' medications end up being passed around at parties, in the hands of children, or stolen by people with drug addictions.
+Unused medications sitting in medicine cabinets are a community safety problem because too often medications end up in the hands of people that abuse substances.

-Residents may use this drop-off box, located just inside the Safety Building’s lobby, to dispose of expired or unwanted medications at anytime, twenty four hours a day, seven days a week.
+- Residents may use this drop-off box, located just inside the Safety Building’s lobby, to dispose of expired or unwanted medications at any time, twenty four hours a day, seven days a week.
 The KPD maintains a secure collection container at this location on a permanent basis.
-Contact Officer Craig McNew with the KPD at 215-7031 for more details about the permanent drop box.

 There are several permanent collection boxes at participating Walgreens and Belew Drugstores but not all retail locations participate.
 Other pharmacies may participate that are not listed here.
 You should definitely call any pharmacy you want to bring unwanted medications to first to find our if they participate in a medication collection program.

 Sharps: Not Unwanted Medication, Safe Disposal in Trash